 - WALKIE-TALKIE : Walkie–Talkie for communicating from Base Camp to Mountain and Mountain to Base Camp.

-- WALKIE-TALKIE PERMIT : Satellite Phone/walkie-talkie permit for all members and staff.
+- PERMITS : Satellite Phone/Walkie-talkie permit for all members and staff.

-- SUMMIT CERTIFICATE : Mt.
-Kanchenjunga climbing certificate issued by MoCTCA (after climbing Mt.
-Kanchenjunga successfully).
+- CERTIFICATE : Mt.
+Kangchenjunga climbing certificate issued by MoCTCA (after climbing Mt.
+Kangchenjunga successfully).

 - LUNCH & DINNER : Lunch & dinner during the stay in Kathmandu (also in case of early return from Trekking / Expedition than the scheduled itinerary).

-- EXTRA NIGHTS IN KATHMANDU : Extra nights’ accommodation in Kathmandu.
-In case of early arrival or late departure, early return from Trekking / Expedition (due to any reason) than the scheduled itinerary.
+- EXTRA NIGHTS IN KATHMANDU & BHADRAPUR : Extra nights’ accommodation in Kathmandu / Bhadrapur.
+In case of early arrival or late departure, early return from Trekking / Expedition, or domestic flight cancellation (due to any other reason) than the scheduled itinerary.